stageor/insurance-data-analysis/README.md

 File: `charges_by_smoker.png`

+Observations:

-- Smokers have significantly higher charges than non-smokers.
+- Smokers incur significantly higher insurance charges than non-smokers
-- The cost gap is substantial and consistent.
+- The difference in cost is large and consistent

-Insight: Smoking status is the strongest predictor of high insurance charges.
+Insight: Smoking status is the strongest predictor of elevated insurance costs.

 ---